SMOG Netball Club

 Selectors will be impartial and act in good faith and will endeavour to place all trialists in the most appropriate team.
 SMOG does acknowledge, however, that both selectors and trialists are only human.
 If selectors have properly considered the competencies outlined below, and have exercised their judgement and discretion in good faith, the selectors have fulfilled their obligations under this Policy.

-New Zealand is currently facing a widespread outbreak of COVID-19.
-A large number of people are being required to self-isolate.
+We recognise that there is a legal obligation to self-isolate if you test positive for COVID-19.
 If a potential trialist is required to self-isolate in accordance with COVID-19 regulation, the SMOG committee and executive, in collaboration with the relevant coach, will endeavour to place a potential trialist in an appropriate team based on previous experience and netball references.
 While SMOG will attempt to find a ‘good fit’, we cannot promise that players will be placed in a team that they have previously played in.

 SMOG also reserves the right to place players who cannot attend trials in a team based on previous experience and netball references.

-Trials will take place in March 2022.
+Trials will take place in March/April 2023.
 Each trial ‘category’ will have 2 x two-hour trials and every trialist will have at least two games and the opportunity to request a trial in a preferential position.
 The trial coordinator will endeavour to allow every trialist to play in their preferred position.

 Selectors will evaluate trialists based on the competencies outlined below.
 Selectors will assess trialists and assist with the formation of teams, but the trial coordinator, SMOG Committee and SMOG Executive reserves the right to make final decisions on the team placement of any trialist.

 SMOG selects on merit.
-The selectors will be provided with the following selection guidance.
+The selectors will be provided with the following selection guidance, but SMOG is confident in the subjective decision-making ability of our selectors in relation to netball skill and acumen.
 They will consider skill base, performance consistency, decision-making, fitness, work ethic, discipline and flair.

 Positional balance within the team